- What is distracted driving?

 - Eating or drinking

 - Talking with passengers

 Texting while behind the wheel is one of the most common forms of distracted driving.
-It’s also one of the most dangerous.
-Drivers are five times more likely to crash when on a cell phone, according to ICBC statistics.
+It’s also one of the most hazardous.
+Drivers are 5 times more likely to crash when on a cell phone, according to ICBC statistics.